2025 United States state legislative elections: Redistricting elections

-Ten special elections for the Mississippi Senate and five for the Mississippi House of Representatives will be held on November 4, 2025.
+Nine special elections for the Mississippi Senate and five special elections for the Mississippi House of Representatives were held on November 4, 2025.
 These special elections were called as a result of redistricting mandated by a federal court designed to increase the number of majority-Black districts in both chambers to comply with the Voting Rights Act.
 Democrats flipped a total of three seats, breaking the Republican supermajority in the state Senate.